binghe/HOL/Manual/Cheatsheet/cheatsheet.md

 Many proofs rely on induction, and there are several ways to induct in HOL4.

 `Induct`
-: Inducts over the first variable in a `∀`-quantified goal, based on the type of the variable.
+: Inducts over the first variable in a `!`-quantified goal, based on the type of the variable.
-  For example, applying `Induct` to `∀ n : num.
+  For example, applying `Induct` to `! n : num.
 P n` begins induction over the natural number `n`, giving a base case `0` and a step/successor case.

 <code>Induct_on &grave;<i>term</i>&grave;</code>
 : Inducts over the given term, based on its type.